lebgdu543/OfflineAnime/specification sheet.md

 17. ai: open a frame to select an ai model, for video, audio and text.
 18. q: open the quote of the currently user only if awaible.
 19. c: copy the name of the current anime
-20. contact: show a frame with every information to contact us. (everyone of us)
+20. contact: show a frame with every information to contact us. (everyone of us? or The last of us)
 21. v: vote for the currently opened anime page to be added soon.
 22. a: change the page look to google.com and cut the video player if is on and make it MISS (see arch linux main page)
 23. help: show a frame with differents helps category and give a link to the github wiki.
 24. lobby (or hub,spawn): Goto the main page.
 (We don't play Minecraft)
 25. hack: open a frame and explain why hacking is not a good thing todo. (and give a h@cker advancement)
+26. random: open a rondom page of an anime.
+27. awesome: print a rainbow with animation!